 With thousands of degree candidates, participants, and guests in attendance, the ceremony is an unforgettable, grand-scale celebration that appropriately marks the academic achievements of the University graduates.
 No candidate officially graduates until the Commencement ceremony is completed.

-All eligible May 2013 degree candidates, February 2013 and October 2012 graduates from all Schools and Colleges affiliated with Columbia University are warmly encouraged to attend the ceremony.
-Registration is required and will begin in early April.
+All eligible May 2014 degree candidates, February 2014 and October 2013 graduates from all Schools and Colleges affiliated with Columbia University are warmly encouraged to attend the ceremony.

 For details on how to prepare for the ceremony, please visit the Graduating Students section of this website.